-As with all high Rockwell knives, it should not be used to slice through frozen food, bones, hard bread, or force your way through other though food, and you should not twist or pry the food open with the knife since that can cause chipping.
+As with all high Rockwell knives, it should not be used to slice through frozen food, bones, or hard bread, or force your way through others through food, and you should not twist or pry the food open with the knife since that can cause chipping.

 Blade aesthetic and food release